hmnaik/movebank-api-doc/DOCUMENTATION.md

 - Try `--list-sensors` to see what's available
 - Check your time range isn't too restrictive

+### "python: command not found" or "python3: command not found"
+- Make sure Python is installed (download from [python.org](https://www.python.org/downloads/))
+- On Windows, make sure Python is added to PATH during installation
+- On Linux/Mac, try using `python3` instead of `python`

+### "No module named 'requests'" or "No module named 'pandas'"
+- Make sure you've installed the required packages: `pip install requests pandas`
+- If using a virtual environment, make sure it's activated
+- If using conda, make sure the environment is activated

-### "conda: command not found"
+### "conda: command not found" (only if using conda)
 - Make sure Anaconda or Miniconda is installed
 - Make sure conda is in your PATH
 - Try restarting your terminal
+- Or use the virtual environment method instead (doesn't require conda)

 ### "Environment not found"
+- If using virtual environment: Create it with `python -m venv .venv`
-- Manually create the environment as shown in the Setup Instructions section
+- If using conda: Create it as shown in the Setup Instructions section

 ### pandas/numpy import errors
-- The new environment should fix this
+- Reinstall the packages: `pip install --upgrade requests pandas`
-- If issues persist, try: `conda install pandas numpy -c conda-forge --force-reinstall`
+- If using conda: `conda install pandas numpy -c conda-forge --force-reinstall`
-- Make sure you've activated the correct environment: `conda activate movebank_env`
+- Make sure you've activated your environment before running the script

 ### Important Notes for Each Session

+**If using virtual environment:**
+1. You must activate the virtual environment each time you open a new terminal:
+   - Windows: `.venv\Scripts\activate`
+   - Linux/Mac: `source .venv/bin/activate`

+**If using conda:**
-1. You must activate the conda environment each time you open a new terminal (if using conda):
+1. You must activate the conda environment each time you open a new terminal:
    ```bash
    conda activate movebank_env
    ```

+**For all methods:**
 2. You must set credentials each time you open a new terminal (if using environment variables method)
 3. All setup steps must be done in the same terminal session

 ---